 In order to achieve the flexibility required by TEIs to construct their own pathways through the programme, very few co-requisites have been stipulated centrally.
-Instead, co-requisites may be defined and decided by each TEI in relation to their individual pathways.
-Each TEI will be responsible for developing pathways that ensure all students have the opportunity to achieve the programme learning outcomes.
-Durham University is responsible for approving all pathways, and any subsequent changes to these.
+Instead, these co-requisites will be defined and decided by each TEI in relation to their individual pathways and will take the form of supplementary regulations that will be approved as part of the TEI validation process.